DushyantSahoo/car-detector/README.md

 # car-detector
-Car detector using simple filtering and contour detection using OpenCV and c++ It can be used for any object if it has some specific texture and color properties .
+A simple car detector using filtering and contour detection.
+It has been implemented using OpenCV and C++.
+It can be also used for any object.
 User can change values of paramater depending on what they want to detect.